meltyourface/blank/posts/Magical-operations-for-destruction/Foundations-of-Destructive-Magic-Principles-Techniques/index.md

 - Jinxes are minor spells that produce transient, inconvenient outcomes.
 - Enchantments use objects to achieve their desired consequence, often through creating an aura of negative energy around the object.

-The foundations of each technique involve three main aspects: preparation, invocation of relevant entities, and the execution of the spell or ritual.
+**The foundations of each technique involve three main aspects**: preparation, invocation of relevant entities, and the execution of the spell or ritual.

 1.2.1 Preparation